The Gumloop Handbook

 We also try to take time to decompress when we're there and go outside.
 Last hackathon was in Whistler BC Canada and we spent an afternoon rock climbing.
 Spending some time away completely detached from work is important to the fun of it all.

-So far we've gone to Squamish, Whistler BC, Yosemite and Paso Robles.
+So far we've gone to Squamish, Whistler BC, Yosemite, Paso Robles, Vancouver, Napa and San Rafael.
 Many more trips to come!

 Onsite hackathons